 Today’s mochas offer something for everybody, spanning the “waves” of specialty coffee and running the gamut from decadent desserty coffee treats piled high with whipped cream to sleeker, sophisticated takes with made with artisan chocolate and bedecked with latte art.
 What’s universal is the symbiotic connection between coffee and chocolate, no matter how you serve it.

-“Our chocolate knowledge definitely helps us understand coffee easier than most companies,” says Christina Ng, product manager at Ghirardelli Chocolate, which manufactures a range of chocolate sauces and powders used in mochas.
+“Our chocolate knowledge definitely helps us understand coffee easier than most companies,” says Chris Eklem, Vice President of Professional Products at Ghirardelli Chocolate, which manufactures a range of chocolate sauces and powders used in mochas.

-Ng says the company’s mocha products have grown steadily in the past few years, but are most popular in the winter.
-“The mocha is definitely a consumer favorite,” says Ng, adding that 70% of US consumers have tried the drink.
+Ekem says the company’s mocha products have grown steadily in the past few years, but are most popular in the winter.
+“The mocha is definitely a consumer favorite,” says Ekem, adding that 70% of US consumers have tried the drink.

 Boutique chocolatiers agree that their relationship to the coffee world, forged by the mocha, is a special one.
 “Coffee customers seem to be more discerning about what it is they’re getting,” says Shawn Askinosie, founder of Askinosie Chocolate, a popular ingredient choice for specialty cafes.